LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-13-(CSS-Git).md

 ### Announcements

+1. Check with your class Candidate Engagement Manager for any other announcements.

+#### For Part-Time Students:
 1. Graded assignment #4 is due soon!

-1. Check with your class Candidate Engagement Manager for any other announcements.
+#### For Full-Time Students:
+* Welcome to Day 19!
+* Introduce and start working on Assignment 4 this afternoon!
+* Assignment 4 due Day 23
+* Assignment 3 due at end of Day 19

 ### Lesson 13 Topics That Require More Attention